nicolas-van/parcel-pwa/README.md

 # parcel-pwa

 A minimalistic PWA made with Parcel.
-Mostly serves as a reference implementation for anyone that wants to make PWAs and loves Parcel.
+Mostly serves as a reference implementation for anyone that want to make PWAs and love Parcel.

 [Application deployed here](https://nicolas-van.github.io/parcel-pwa/).
 (And yes, it's an real installable PWA in the real working world of real working things with things that really work, not a damn example with a guy saying you "yeah, it should work".)